baldimario/cq/README.md

 # DELETE - Remove rows (WHERE clause required for safety)
 cq -q "DELETE FROM 'data/users.csv' WHERE active = 0"
 cq -q "DELETE FROM 'data/users.csv' WHERE age < 18"

+# DELETE all rows (requires --force flag)
+cq -q "DELETE FROM 'data/users.csv'" --force
 ```

 **Notes:**
 - All DML operations modify the CSV file in-place
 - DELETE requires WHERE clause (safety measure to prevent accidental data loss)
+- Use --force flag to allow DELETE without WHERE clause (deletes all rows)
 - Use quotes around file paths with special characters: `'data/file.csv'`
 - Column names in INSERT are optional if providing all values in order